ucan-wg/spec/README.md

 ### 3.2.5 Proof of Delegation

-The `prf` field MUST contain UCAN witnesses (the" inputs" of a UCAN).
+The `prf` field MUST contain UCAN witnesses (the "inputs" of a UCAN).
 As they need to be independently verifiable, proofs MUST either be the fully encoded version of a UCAN (including the signature) or the content address of the relevant proof.
 Attenuations not covered by a proof in the `prf` array MUST be treated as owned by the issuer DID.

 Proofs referenced by content address MUST be resolvable by the recipient, for instance, over a DHT or database.
 Since they have no availability concern, inlined proofs SHOULD be preferred unless the proof chain has become too large for a request.